 There are other eye conditions that cause loss of vision due to abnormal growth of blood vessels in the back of the eye.
-These can occur even in young patients, and include, but are not limited to, conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
-Sometimes there is no known reason for the abnormal blood vessels.
-Without treatment, vision loss may be quick and severe.
+These eye diseases can even occur in young patients.
+They include conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
+Without treatment of this leaking, vision loss can occur.

-What is Avastin, and off-label use benefits
+What is Avastin off-label use?

 Here are some examples of common drugs being used “off-label”: